 Access to farriery services for general donkey hoof care

 Free or affordable veterinary services available if their donkey becomes ill or injured

 In countries across Africa and the Middle East we provide a range of services to empower the owners of donkeys to provide a higher level of care for their animals.
 This includes free access to veterinary treatment, proper equipment to work a donkey without causing injury, and animal welfare training for owners as well as education in schools.
 We also develop the skills of local veterinary staff in the countries in which we work through professional training.

 We can only do this important work thanks to the generosity and shared dedication of our supporters, who are not only lifting animal welfare standards but are also helping to lift people out of poverty too.
-Donate to our work.
+Please donate to our work today.